riemass/pieda/slides.md

 ![](img/actor_with_sm.webp)

 ### What can an actor do?
+* An actor can receive a message.
-* An actor can receive a message, and send a message,
+* An actor can send a message.
-* An actor can spawn another actor
+* An actor can spawn another actor.

 ### Actor architecture benefits
 * Simple concurrency,
-* Simple state management,
+* simple state management,
-* Maxes out performances,
-* Value-based data model,
+* value-based data model,
-* All state changes are local.
+* all state changes are local,
+* maximises performances.

 ### How we did 'event-driven' in the end?